 Intending to buy a flat in Stone Cross.
 I have received an online quote from a licenced conveyancer, which states: "There will be no charge for dealing with the Building Society if you are obtaining a mortgage".
 I take this to mean that there will be no additional fee if the solicitor is on the Skipton conveyancing panel.
 I wanted to make sure it means there will be no additional fees for dealing with the mortgage.

 They are simply saying that the cost for acting for the lender is included in the fee being quoted.
-It is worth you checking that the Stone Cross solicitor is on the RBS conveyancing panel.
+It is worth you checking that the Stone Cross property lawyer is on the Skipton conveyancing panel.